The Different Types of RVs for Rent in New Zealand

 High-top campervans

 This kind of campervan comes with an extended roofline — offering a more spacious interior feel than low-roof models like sleepervans.
-Often featuring more storage space than standard vans and a portable toilet, high-top campervans make cooking and getting changed slightly easier.
+Many high-top campers are based on vans like the Toyota Hiace or, more recently, LDV vans.

 What kinds of motorhomes can you hire in NZ?